This manual provides an introduction to RouterOS's built-in powerful scripting language.

 “$” | substitution operator | :global a 5; :put $a; |

-“~” | the binary operator that matches value against POSIX extended regular expression | Print all routes which gateway ends with 202/ip route print where gateway~"^[0-9 \\.]*202\$" |
+“~” | the binary operator that matches value against POSIX extended regular expression | Print all routes whose gateway ends with 202:/ip route print where gateway~"^[0-9 \\.]*202\$" |

 “->” | Get an array element by key | [admin@x86] >:global aaa {a=1;b=2} [admin@x86] > :put ($aaa->"a") 1 [admin@x86] > :put ($aaa->"b") 2 |